mbuckler/squeezeDet/README.md

     &> test_log_plus.txt
   ```

-To perform a full sweep with different options you can run the provided script:
+To perform a full sweep with different options you can run the provided script
+(shown below).
+This script will write out log files as well as plot results.

   ```Shell
   python ./scripts/quantize_sweep.py